BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk8Lab.md

 	* Don't forget to preview your homework before committing!
 	* If you get stuck on a question, please consult the textbook (see readings above).

+1. What username did you choose for your account on TACC?
+2. Look at the multiple sequence alignment in `data/week8.txt` in the class GitHub repository.
+What file format is it?
+How do you know?
-1. Why does ClustalW output a phylogenetic tree?
+3. Why does ClustalW output a phylogenetic tree?
-2. Perform mutliple sequence alignment using the package `muscle`.
+4. Download [these sequences](http://www.embl.de/~seqanal/courses/commonCourseContent/sequences/moreDivergentHemoglobins_unaligned.fasta) in R and perform a mutliple sequence alignment using the R package `muscle`.
 Include your code and comments.
+5. Align the same sequences from question 4 using MAFFT on the online EMBL server.
+How does this alignment compare to your muscle alignment from question 4?
-How long did it take you to complete these questions?
+6. How long did it take you to complete these questions?
-Type SUBMIT as the answer to this question when you are ready for this assignment to be graded.
+7. Type SUBMIT as the answer to this question when you are ready for this assignment to be graded.